 You will receive a refund or forgiveness of debt if:

-- You drop a class by the last day to drop with a tuition refund (also known as the census date).
-View the Academic Calendar or the schedule of classes to find the census date.
+- You drop a class by the deadline for the last day to drop with a tuition refund (also known as the census date).
+View the Academic Calendar or the Schedule of Classes to find the census date.